sih/cloudfoundrypoc/README.md

 ### Sample-Java-Service
 This is a simple greeting app that when started, looks for a Eureka and registers itself as a service.
 It does not have the capability to look up another service.

+There is a /v2 service that can also take a country code as a parameter and return a country-appropriate greeting.

+### Country-Service
+This is a simple service that returns country information (code, name, salutation) for a number of countries.
+Currently supports [GB,FR,ES,CH,US]

 ### EurekaClient
 This is a java service that when employed will envoke the services of the simple-java-service through the service registry.